 Parking for People with Disabilities in Reykjavik

-Using a Parking Card from outside Iceland is fine, but you must print out and display an international notice next to your parking card.
-You can find more information on the International Transport Forum website.
+Using a disability parking card from outside Iceland is fine, but you must print out and display an international notice next to your parking card.
+You can find more information on the International Transport Forum's website.

 Remember not to park in any space marked with a name or a license number.
-Some car parks allow a vehicle with that Parking Card to park free of charge, but always check the car park notices or ask an attendant.
+Some car parks allow vehicles with a disability parking card to park free of charge, but always check the signs in the car park for more information.

 How to Pay for Parking in Iceland